tardis-sn/tardis/docs/models/examples/densitypow.rst

 .. note::

-   In this mode, the velocity grid has to be explicitly defined in the yml file (see example below)
+   In this mode, the velocity grid has to be explicitly defined in the YAML file (see example below)

 TARDIS input file example
 =========================

-The following example shows the relevant sections of a TARDIS input yaml file, specifying a power law density:
+The following example shows the relevant sections of a TARDIS input YAML file, specifying a power law density:

 .. literalinclude:: tardis_configv1_density_power_law_example.yml